Use form AA1A to apply for Attendance Allowance by post.

 - complete an Attendance Allowance form

-- include a DS1500 form or send it soon after - you can only get these from a doctor, specialist or consultant
+- include a DS1500 medical condition report or send it soon after - these are free and you can only get them from a doctor, specialist or consultant

 You can do this on behalf of someone else without their permission.
 The letter about the money awarded won’t mention ‘special rules’.